sublimelsp/LSP/docs/index.md

 Please create issues / pull requests so we can get support for more languages.

-# Client Configuration<a name="client-config"></a>
+## Server Configuration<a name="client-config"></a>

-LSP ships with default client configuration for a few language servers.
+LSP ships with default configurations for a few language servers.
 These configurations need to be enabled before they will start.

 If your language server is missing or not configured correctly, you can add/override the below settings under the `"clients"` key in the LSP Settings.